Behavioural Genetics class 1: Science behind behaviour

 In other organisms, the mechanism of learning and inheritance of genetic trait for particular behaviour is well studied.

 The honey bee is the best model organism for studying behavioural genetics.
 It has a specialized social arrangement with a different level of classification based on functionality.
-Queen, drone and workers have different functions even their genetics compositions are different.
+Each bee is categorized into Queen, Drone and worker.
+Each bee performs different function even their genetics composition is different as well.

 W. C. Rothenbuhler studied “hygiene” behaviour in two species of honeybee.
 He picked bees from Americal foul-brood and Van scoy.